Skip to Content

 So, What’s So Bad About Bamboo?

-Bamboo has many practical uses—however, its a destructive effect on biodiversity and the environment.
+Bamboo has many practical uses—however, it’s a destructive effect on biodiversity and the environment.

 Therefore, gardeners wishing to incorporate it into landscaping should be knowledgeable and forewarned of this perennial evergreen grass’s many pitfalls and demands.
 Research the plant type that best suits your needs and cultivates it accordingly.
 Be prepared to commit to a long-lasting association that can take up much of your time and effort.